home-assistant/developers.home-assistant/docs/add-ons/tutorial.md

 ### I don't see my add-on?!

 Oops!
-You clicked refresh in the store and your add-on didn't show up.
+You clicked "Reload" in the store and your add-on didn't show up.
 Or maybe you just updated an option, clicked refresh and saw your add-on disappear.

 When this happens, it means that your `config.json` is invalid.
 It's either invalid JSON or one of the specified options is incorrect.
 To see what went wrong, go to the Supervisor panel and in the supervisor card click on "View logs".
 This should bring you to a page with the logs of the supervisor.
 Scroll to the bottom and you should be able to find the validation error.

-Once you fixed the error, go to the add-on store and click refresh again.
+Once you fixed the error, go to the add-on store and click "Reload" again.

 ## Step 3: Hosting a server